Senate report details sweeping failures around Jan. 6 attack

-WASHINGTON (AP) — A Senate investigation of the Jan.
-6 insurrection at the U.S. Capitol has uncovered broad government, military and law enforcement missteps before the violent attack, including a breakdown within multiple intelligence agencies and a lack of training and preparation for Capitol Police officers who were quickly overwhelmed by the rioters.
+WASHINGTON (AP) — A Senate investigation of the deadly Jan.
+6 attack on the U.S. Capitol has uncovered broad government, military and law enforcement missteps before the attack, including a breakdown within multiple intelligence agencies and a lack of training and preparation for Capitol Police officers who were quickly overwhelmed by the rioters.

 It includes new details about the police officers on the front lines who suffered chemical burns, brain injuries and broken bones and who told senators that they were left with no direction when command systems broke down.
 It recommends immediate changes to give the Capitol Police chief more authority, to provide better planning and equipment for law enforcement and to streamline intelligence gathering among federal agencies.

-As a bipartisan effort, the report does not delve into the root causes of the attack, including Trump’s role as he called for his supporters to “fight like hell” to overturn his election defeat that day.
-It does not call the attack an insurrection, even though it was.
+As a bipartisan effort, the report does not delve into the causes of the attack.
+It does not call the attack an insurrection.
 And it comes two weeks after Republicans blocked a bipartisan, independent commission that would investigate the insurrection more broadly.

 “This report is important in the fact that it allows us to make some immediate improvements to the security situation here in the Capitol,” said Michigan Sen. Gary Peters, the chairman of the Homeland Security and Governmental Affairs Committee, which conducted the probe along with the Senate Rules Committee.
 “But it does not answer some of the bigger questions that we need to face, quite frankly, as a country and as a democracy.”